rcbops/RPC-Heat-ELK/README.md

   * OS::Nova::Server
   * OS::Nova::KeyPair

-* An Ubuntu image (12.04 or newer) preconfigured with heat-cfntools and heat confog-script.
+* An Ubuntu image (12.04 or newer) preconfigured with heat-cfntools and heat config-script.
 Instructions for creating a heat-cfntools enabled image for use with Heat can be found [here] (http://docs.openstack.org/developer/heat/getting_started/jeos_building.html).